radivot/myelo/CML/michor05/miFME/README.md

 Note that sensitivity is defined as output changes/values, and numerator and denominator minus signs cancel.

-Next let's look at collinearity
+Based on plots above, next we look at the collinearity of 9 influential parameters
 ```
 Sfun <- sensFun(miMod, pars,sensvar="lrat",
                 senspar=c("d1","d2","ax","bx","bz","az","ry","Y1o","Y2o"))